July 28, 2023

 To make sales handoff a success, it’s best to have a detailed handover template outlining every point that needs to be covered.
 This can be hosted in your customer relationship management (CRM) software in a form or simply as a standardized document in a dedicated customer folder on either private cloud or on-premises.

 Ideally, the sales team conducts a handoff call with the customer success team to clearly understand what success looks like for each customer.
-This allows the customer success team to effectively plan the onboarding process and guide the customer through setup, training, and initial product use.
+This allows the customer success team to effectively plan the SaaS onboarding process and guide the customer through setup, training, and initial product use.

 Even after the meeting, effective communication between customer success and sales teams remains critical to enabling knowledge sharing and addressing any customer concerns.